rfwlab/rfw/docs/articles/essentials/creating-application.md

 └── rfw.json
 ```

+* `components/` contains Go components and their `.rtml` templates.
+* `host/` holds optional server‑side components.
-Files in `static/` are copied into `build/static/` and served from the root path.
-During development, requests to `/static/*` are mapped to `/*` so assets work without changing URLs.
+* `static/` files are copied into `build/static/` and served at `/`.
+During `rfw dev`, `/static/*` resolves to `/*` so you don’t need to adjust URLs.
+* `rfw.json` defines build configuration.

+---

 ## Bootstrapping

-The entry point registers the root component with the router and starts it.
-Development mode enables helpful logging.
+The entry point registers a root component with the router and starts it.
+In development mode, logging and debug helpers are enabled.

 ```go
 package main